Learning about your Health: Pneumonia

 What are the possible treatments?

 The treatment will depend on the germs that cause the infection.
-If it is due to bacteria infection, antibiotics are usually given.
+If it is due to bacterial infection, antibiotics are usually given.
 If it’s a viral infection, some may be treated with antiviral medication.
 Supportive treatment will also be given including medication to relieve cough, fever, chest pains and body aches.

 Severe cases may require hospitalization, and patient may need intravenous antibiotics and receive oxygen.